The Geraint Morris and J. Layton Watkins Memorial Awards

 Royal Albert Hall - Saturday 19th May 2018

-The Massed Choir will comprise the following choirs: Abertillery Orpheus, Beaufort, Bois Goetre Hen, Bois y Castell, Bois y Felin, Bro Dysynni, Burry Port, Caldicot, Cambrian, De Cymru, Cwmann, Dyffryn Aman, Flint, Haverfordwest, Mansfield, Morriston RFC, Mynydd Mawr, Ogmore Valley, Oxford Welsh, Pembroke & District, Pontnewydd, Rhayader, Rhymney Silurian, Snowdown Colliery, Swansea, Tenby, Tonna and Whitland & District.
+The Massed Choir comprised of members the following choirs: Abertillery Orpheus, Beaufort, Bois Goetre-Hen, Bois y Castell, Bois y Felin, Bro Dysynni, Burry Port, Caldicot, Cambrian, Cwmann, De Cymru, Dyffryn Aman, Flint, Haverfordwest, Mansfield, Morriston RFC, Mynydd Mawr, Ogmore Valley, Oxford Welsh, Pembroke & District, Pontnewydd, Rhayader, Rhymney Silurian, Snowdown Colliery, Swansea, Tenby, Tonna and Whitland & District.

-The concert soloists will be the winners of the Geraint Morris Award in 2015 (Rhydian Jenkins), 2016 (Ffion Edwards) and Samantha Oxborough (2017).
+The concert soloists, who were in fine voice, were previous winners of the Geraint Morris Memorial Award - Rhydian Jenkins (2015), Ffion Edwards (2016) and Samantha Oxborough (2017).
 The other supporting artists are 'Bella Voce' - a ladies choir from Pembrokeshire - who left the stage to a standing ovation.

 Joe Cavalli-Price, who won the inaugural J. Layton Watkins Memorial Award in 2017 for accompanists/conductors, was also on stage and accompanied the choir when it performed 'Shenandoah' in the second half of the concert.

 There is little doubt that the 2018 event created happy memories for everyone present and none more so than Stage Manager, Phil Lloyd (Pembroke MVC) who also compered the evening.